tfga/pidginCli/README.md

 2. Edit `src/PidginCli/conf.py`

    Pidgin is multi-protocol and you can have multiple accounts, but for the time being, `pidginCli` supports only one domain.
-Sorry.
 If you need support for multiple domains, feel free to create an issue or a PR.

    `domain` is everything that comes after `@` in your contacts.
 E.g. if your contacts are of the form: